pavlov99/pavlov99.github.com/content/post/bash-random-lines-from-file.md

 Availability: medium, some of the machines might not have it

-Complexity: medium, need to remember how to call perl from bash and include libraries
+Complexity: medium, need to remember how to call python from bash and include libraries

 Conclusion
 ----------